 Born and brought up in Kathmandu as her parents’ only child, Sunita had the best schooling opportunity and a caring family environment, which she says has shaped her life to become who she is today.
 While always encouraging her to work hard, her parents also bestowed upon her the values of empathy and love towards fellow human beings.
 ‘This is very important for the kind of social and humanitarian work I do today,’ she says.

-Sunita is the Chairperson of the AutismCare Nepal Society (ACNS), a national centre for autism founded in 2008 by parents like her with children with autism.
+Sunita is the Chairperson of the AutismCare Nepal Society (ACNS), a national centre for autism she founded in 2008 together with parents like her with children with autism.
 In Nepal, there is still a stigma around autism, and it was not an easy task for Sunita and her colleagues to establish an organisation to work on this issue.
 ‘When my son was diagnosed,’ she says, autism ‘was a foreign concept to me and our community’.
 However, she trained herself to learn more and understand her son better.
 She proudly shares, ‘my son has taught me more than I have been able to contribute to society’.

 Under Sunita’s leadership and in collaboration with other passionate parents of children with autism, ACNS has been making a significant difference in the lives of people with autism in Nepal.
 Activities delivered through ACNS range from providing both diagnostics and therapeutic autism care services, to lobbying and advocating for appropriate policies for autism.
 ACNS also runs a school called Aarambha Autism School to provide training to parents, children and teachers.
 So far, ACNS has provided training to more than 400 families from 32 districts in Nepal.
 ‘I have been an advocate and activist and have always tried to become a voice for people and the families affected by autism,’ Sunita says.
 ‘I have worked consistently to bring issues relating to autism into the Government’s attention.
 I am tirelessly lobbying for people with autism’s right to education.’